 “Equaliza, to me is one of my most personal songs and despite the difficult time-period in which it was written, it remains a time-capsule of the man I once was, and a reminder of how far I’ve come.”.

 Angus Munro was born in Sidcup, in 1987 to an Italian father and Scottish mother.
 He describes himself as the thorn between his two beautiful sisters.

 By the age of 3 Angus developed Glue Ear which caused deafness which impacted his development.
 He says he lost his ability to walk, talk and communicate.
 It put him back by about two years at which point he was diagnosed with Dyspraxia a developmental, coordination disorder.

 His early education was reinforced with additional support with his mobility, communication and learning skills which he credits with helping him keep up with his peers.

-By the age of 24, Angus was a student in Scotland and in addition faced numerous personal challenges which included the loss of his ‘best friend’; his father committed suicide.
+Angus overcame his relentless bullying by immersing himself in music and writing.
+By the age of 24, Angus was a student in Scotland and in addition faced numerous personal challenges which included the loss of his ‘best friend as his father committed suicide.

 Diagnosed with depression Angus found an outlet through writing songs at the piano and singing.

 Open mic nights, stand up evening and workshops provided a means through which he could relate and understand his experiences.
 Angus adds ‘over the years, I learned that the person I would affect onstage was my real self.
 I became more confident in not only who I was but talking about mental health as a whole’.